ripe-tech/dhl-api-js/README.md

-# dhl-api-js
+# DHL API for Javascript

-The DHL API Javascript implementation
+The DHL API Javascript implementation.